 If a carer becomes unwell at work and is symptomatic, they are required to report this immediately to the Care Manager.
 The Care Manager will liaise with you about the best course of action, which in most cases would be supporting the carer to leave your home safely to self-isolate elsewhere.
 We will draw on our resources and send a replacement carer to your home to ensure your safety and on-going care needs are met.
 We will then request that the carer seeks a test so that we can ensure they follow the guidance on self-isolation before returning to work.

-If your professional carer receives a positive test for Coronavirus before they are scheduled to care for you next, we will immediately find a replacement carer for you so you can be rest assured you will not be left with no one to care for you.
+If your professional carer feels unwell or receives a positive test for Coronavirus before they are scheduled to care for you, we will immediately find a replacement carer for you so you can be rest assured you will not be left with no one to care for you.